Written By: Devin Golden

 Peritoneal Mesothelioma Surgery

-Stage 1 patients usually undergo cytoreduction with heated intraperitoneal chemotherapy (HIPEC).
+Peritoneal mesothelioma surgery is available to patients with stage 1 peritoneal mesothelioma.
+Patients usually undergo cytoreduction with heated intraperitoneal chemotherapy (HIPEC).
 Cytoreduction is the removal of all visible tumors in the abdomen.
 This surgery stops mesothelioma tumors from growing in the abdominal cavity and affecting organs.

 Part of the cytoreduction process is HIPEC, which is heated intraperitoneal chemotherapy.
 It uses warm liquid chemotherapy to attack tumors.
 Another common part of this surgery is a peritonectomy, which is removal of the protective lining around the abdomen (the peritoneum).